Click on the Link Below to

 b. statement of cash flows

-c. past and present dividend per share
+c. past and present dividend per share information

 d. breakeven analysis